Charrería: 19th Century: El Jaripeo

-Until the 1860s, the bullfighting scene in Mexico, especially in large cities and among the elite, was dominated by Spanish-style bullfighting.
+Until the 1860s, the bullfighting scene in Mexico, especially in large cities and among the elite, was dominated by the Spanish style.
 In these cases, Mexican traditions were relegated and minimized, appearing as simple folkloric additions, as auxiliaries, or secondary events.
 For example, the picadors often came out dressed as the vaqueros from the interior of the country, the charros, instead of in Spanish attire.
 The charros would assist the bullfighter if he was in danger by roping the bull, or if the bull was not brave enough or not willing enough for the fight, they would rope it to remove it from the arena.
 Sometimes, bullfights included bull riding as a secondary event to liven up the atmosphere.
 The only place where people could find Mexican equestrian and cowboy traditions in all their splendor was in the countryside, on haciendas, ranches, and towns.

 As a result of the French Intervention in Mexico in the 1860s, a new sense of patriotism and nationalism emerged throughout the country, with both the government and the population promoting the idea of “lo nacional” or "all things Mexican" above all things "foreign."
 This included Mexican equestrian and bullfighting traditions above those of Spain and Europe.
 Ironically, it was Emperor Maximilian I of Mexico who, during the French Intervention, promoted and exalted these traditions, popularizing them among the Mexican elite, as he was a great admirer of Mexican horsemanship.
 He often hosted roping exhibitions, bull riding, and other events at the Palace, where he invited foreign dignitaries, and he would often dressed as a charro even at formal events.

 All of this would have an impact in the 1870s and 1880s, when businessmen and cattle-barons promoted Mexican traditions, showcasing Jaripeo, known by the Spaniards as “Toreo Mexicano” or Mexican style Bull-fighting, the collection of equestrian and vaquero skills of the charros.
 Mexican feats, originally vaquero techniques for handling cattle and horses, including roping, bull-tailing, riding and breaking in bulls and wild horses, reining and horsemanship skills, were elevated to a national level from their humble rural and ranching origins.

 In his work "La Tauromaquia" (1895), the Spanish bullfighting writer and journalist Leopoldo Vázquez, who witnessed the exploits of the famed charro Ponciano Díaz in 1889, recounted: